remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_overview.md

 # Profile layout

-After login as an admin, you will be taken to your profile main page.
+After logging in as an admin, you will be taken to your dashboard.

 ![Screenshot](/images/Administrator/Administrator_overview.png)